javos65/EasyWifi-for-Nano/README.md

 # EasyWifi_Nano
-EasyWifi setup for Arduino Nano modules with uBLox Nina (ESP32) wifi, but NO RGB leds (Nano series) Fork from EAsyWifi libaries
+EasyWifi setup for Arduino Nano modules with uBLox Nina (ESP32) wifi, but NO RGB leds (Like MKR series), No AP interface Fork from EAsyWifi libaries

-EasyWifi means Wifi setup without storing your credentials (SSID/Password) in your code, and have easy credential input by means of a Wifi AccessPoint entry by smartphone.
+EasyWifi means Wifi setup without storing your credentials (SSID/Password) in your code.
 Based on Wifi-library for NINA uBlox.

 This supports the class EasyWiFi

-EasyWiFi.start(): starts wifi setup, reading credentials (if avaialble) from flash-disk on the Module and start Wifi login.
+EasyWiFi.start(): starts wifi setup, reading credentials (if available) from flash-disk on the Module and start Wifi login.
-If wireless connection is not possible, start up AccessPoint with DNS-reply, forcing Mobile/Smartphone to open AP-webpage.
-Enter your credentials by phone and store them back in Flash.

 SO .... no Credentials in your code :)

-Credentials are Cyphered stored for  back-reading protection (simplistic, but ok) use .SEED setting to change the Cyphering. use .APNAME to set the AccessPoint name use .ERASE to erase your credentials from the module
+Credentials are Cyphered stored for  back-reading protection (simplistic, but ok) use .SEED setting to change the Cyphering.

 Feel free to add or modify for other Wifi module support, as lonmg as you have a Flash-file system.